Robby Takac: Side projects

 In 2003, Takac joined with Brian Schulmeister to form the dance music collective Amungus.
 That same year, Takac started his own record label, Good Charamel Records, in Buffalo, New York.
 With an initial focus on local acts, the first three bands signed to the label were Klear, The Juliet Dagger, and Last Conservative.
 Today the label primarily releases J-Rock music in North America by female-fronted bands such as Shonen Knife, Tsushimamire, LazyGunsBrisky, Pinky Doodle Poodle and MOLICE.

+Philanthrophy

 In 2004, Takac founded the Music is Art Festival, a not-for-profit organization, and operates as their president.
 MiA seeks to explore and reshape music's cultural, social, and educational impact on the community.
-Active throughout the year, MiA is supported by a multitude of programs, concerts, and events, ranging from collecting and donating instruments to local schools, mental health awareness tours, music industry education, among others.
+MiA hosts a number of programs, concerts, and events throughout the year, ranging from collecting and donating instruments to local schools, mental health awareness tours, music industry education, among others.

+From 2008 to 2012, Takac served on the Board of Trustees of his alma mater, Medaille College.

 Equipment

 Takac primarily plays Yamaha BB-series bass guitars, but he has also played Fender and Zon bass guitars.